Mark Josefsberg Alexander Technique Teacher NYC NY | HomepageMarkJosefsberg2016-05-14T04:44:40+00:00

 Back Pain Relief

 When we slump at the computer and other devices (like now?), we compress our spine.
 It is no wonder so many people are experiencing back pain and neck tension.
-The good news is that we can stop the pain—I witness it every day.
+The good news is that we can stop the pain—by stopping it’s cause.

 Some habits keep us in a terminal state of stress.
 Being “stressed out” becomes normal—it becomes who we are.
 With the Alexander Technique we diminish the stress by stopping it’s physical expression, stopping the vicious cycle.